misfir3/misfir3-org/site/content/post/p400-overview.md

 #### Bike

 I decided to take my 2019 Diamondback Haanjo.
-It's the bike that gets the most love and abuse because it's so versatile.
+It's the bike that gets the most love and abuse because it's so versatile (over 5000 miles in a little over 2 years).
 I have 700c wheels and ride it on the road, but love to take it on gravel and off-road with the stock 27.5 wheels.
-I recently added 2.1 Teravail sparwoods to those wheels and that's what I took for this trip.
+I recently added 2.1 Teravail sparwoods to those wheels and that's what I went with for this trip.

 #### Bags